ewilan-riviere/memorandum/content/documentation/development/frameworks/laravel/svg-manager.md

 ---
 title: SVG manager
-description: ''
+description: 'How to manage SVG.'
-position: 1
+position: 3
 category: 'Laravel'
+type: 'development'
 ---

-:::tip
+:::tip Composer: inline-svg

 You can easily display SVG file on Laravel without create a specific *blade* file for each SVG, just keep SVG in a defined folder and load it from a method of `helpers.php`.
 You will need to install **composer** dependency [**oscarotero/inline-svg**](https://github.com/oscarotero/inline-svg).